What Do I Need to Do Before Going Live?

 - Can you download and upload 10mb/s?

 - Is the connection stable (do you experience ups and downs in terms of quality?
 Is the connection breaking?)

 Check your setup

 There are a few things you can do to make sure you will host a good, professional webinar:

-- Use earphones (iPhone ear-pods are great) to avoid the echo in the room
+- Use earphones (iPhone ear-pods are great) or headphones to avoid echo in the room

 - Kill ALL the useless apps that might consume your CPU (computer power) and bandwidth.
 Google Drive or Dropbox syncs are typical in this case.

 - Going to share your screen?
 Or a presentation?
 Check out our related articles here and here.
 When it comes to screen sharing, having a 2nd screen is the best setup.
 You can have the webinar room in one screen and something else on the other one: a presentation, a chat with your team, etc.

 Having an issue with the connection?
 Try the following procedure:

 - Use a different browser:

 - As a host, make sure you are using the latest version of Chrome

 - As an attendee, make sure they're using one of these browsers.

 - Try using incognito mode